ZJU-FAST-Lab/SDLP/README.md

 # SDLP

-Linear-Complexity Linear Programming (LP) for Small-Dimensions (Seidel's LP Algorithm)
+Seidel's Algorithm: Linear-Complexity Linear Programming (LP) for Small-Dimensions

 # About